AdobeDocs/analytics.en/help/admin/admin/c-server-side-forwarding/ssf.md

 Verify whether you already have a version of server-side forwarding implemented, by [inspecting the Analytics tracking request](/help/admin/admin/c-server-side-forwarding/ssf-verify.md).

-In the “Response” tab, check that the response contains Audience Manager data.
+In the "Response" tab, check that the response contains Audience Manager data.
 If you see:

-* A **JSON response from Audience Manager that includes items such as “postbacks” or “dcs_region”**: you have some form of server-side forwarding already enabled.
+* A **JSON response from Audience Manager that includes items such as "postbacks" or "dcs_region"**: you have some form of server-side forwarding already enabled.
 Continue to step 3.
-* The **“status":"SUCCESS”**: you have the Audience Management Module implemented, but do not have server side forwarding properly configured.
+* The **"status":"SUCCESS"**: you have the Audience Management Module implemented, but do not have server side forwarding properly configured.
 Continue to step 3.
 * A **2 x 2 image**: you do not have server-side forwarding or the Audience Management Module implemented.
 To correct this:

   * **AAM Customers with DIL**: coordinate the following 2 items in close conjunction: